polterguy/lizzie/README.md

 and Functions.
 This allows you to write stuff such as for instance.

 ```
-if phone is from Countries.Australia transfer to Departments.Sales.English
+if phone is from Countries.Australia transfer_to(phone) Departments.Sales.English
 ```

 ## poetic.lambda